woycieszko/Open-Transactions/src/othint/README.txt

 Even if Open-Transactions main project builded correctly, it is possible that you will need to set up newer compiler for this otcli sub-project.

-Common solution is to install llvm 3.3 or higher locally (in ~/.local/) and then in ~/.profile append: export CC="ccache $HOME/.local/bin/clang" ; export CXX="ccache $HOME/.local/bin/clang++" ; export CPP="$HOME/.local/bin/clang -E" read details in global documentation: Open-Transactions/docs/INSTALL-linux-modern.txt do not forget to reload ~/.profile and delete cmake cache after changes.
+Common solution is to install llvm 3.3 or higher locally (in ~/.local/) and then in ~/.bashrc append: export CC="ccache $HOME/.local/bin/clang" ; export CXX="ccache $HOME/.local/bin/clang++" ; export CPP="$HOME/.local/bin/clang -E" read details in global documentation: Open-Transactions/docs/INSTALL-linux-modern.txt do not forget to reload ~/.bashrc (or start new bash) and delete cmake cache after changes.

 If use a not-tested compiler and get error FATAL_ERROR_COMPILER, then see change cmake options to ignore this error and try to continue anyway.
 See cmake settings below.